The Nittany Lion looks out from a

 - Lapidary - cutting gemstones,

-- Grinding and polishing spheres,
+- Grinding and polishing rock faces,

 - Native Americans used rocks,